leapdao/leapdao-website/src/posts/colony-reputation-holacracy.md

 ## How reputation benefits every developer

 Reputation is rewarded by distributing funds accumulated through our Plasma-bridge contract.
-Every month reputation turns into Leap tokens.
+Bimonthly, reputation turns into Leap tokens.
 To achieve this we query our [Colony contract](https://etherscan.io/address/0x24f861f8356fa8d18b6adea07ac59719f42012b1) for the reputation root hash:

 <br>